Walmart's dominance makes goods more expensive in Mexico

-Walmart punishes its suppliers that supply Amazon in Mexico
+Walmart punishes its suppliers that supply Amazon

 Walmart in Mexico has penalized food companies that supply groceries to rival Amazon, a pressure that has forced some firms to withdraw products online from the world's largest retailer.